 Imagine turning 18 and suddenly being on your own, with no family to support you.
 That’s the reality that many teens face when they emancipate, or ‘age out’ of foster care.
 Fortunately, in central Ohio, there is now additional support from each county’s Independent Living Specialist, as well as funds from the state of Ohio to help them get on their feet.
 Fostering Further is working to support these youth in other ways.

-- Donate non-perishable foods and personal care items (shampoo, soap, razors, toothbrushes, etc.).
-While a foster youth may qualify for SNAP benefits or food assistance, they typically do not start right away.
-These donations will give them something to eat and take care of themselves until their first paycheck or SNAP benefits kick in.
+- Put together a gift basket.
+While a foster youth may qualify for SNAP benefits or food assistance, these benefits typically do not start right away.
+Your donations will give them something to eat and take care of themselves until their first paycheck or SNAP benefits kick in.
+Specifically, these items are most useful:

 - Donate gift cards to local grocery stores.
 Unfortunately, many foster youth have never learned how to shop for groceries.
 Gift cards enable the Independent Living Specialist to take them to the store and teach them how to look for sales, lower-priced options, and healthy alternatives to Mt.
 Dew and Twinkies.

 - Donate funds for small shelving units.
 Many of these youth live a very transient lifestyle in the beginning.
-We at Fostering Further are trying to provide small shelves with fabric bins for each teen, so if they do need to leave a place, they can pack, load, and unload their belongings with minimal effort in a small vehicle.
+We at Fostering Further are trying to provide small shelves with fabric bins for each teen.
+Then, if they do need to leave a place, they can pack, load, and unload their belongings with minimal effort in a small vehicle.

 Frequently Asked Questions: